LucaBonfiglioli/nnviz/docs/getting_started/basics.md

 <p align="center"><i>The same model visualized at a higher abstraction level</i></p>

-In the first example, we can see that `LinearBlock`s are represented as subgraphs, and that the model is composed of multiple `LinearBlock`s, preserving the hierarchical structure given by OOP design.
-These subgraphs can be collapsed and expanded, allowing us to choose a different level of abstraction.
-In the second example, we can see that the model is represented as a single graph, where the `LinearBlock`s are represented as a single node, abstracting away the details of the block.
+In the first example, we can see that `LinearBlock`s are represented as **subgraphs**, and that the model is composed of multiple `LinearBlock`s, preserving the hierarchical structure given by OOP design.
+These subgraphs can be **collapsed** and **expanded**, allowing us to choose a different level of abstraction.
+In the second example, we can see that the model is represented as a single graph, where the `LinearBlock`s are represented as a single node, abstracting away the **details** of the block.

 ## Static and Dynamic Models